 You may encounter a use case where you consistently want to send the same template to two providers across all of your workflows.
 Push is a good example.
 If you're sending notifications directly to iOS and Android devices (through APNS and Firebase, respectively), you don't want to have to replicate templates across channel steps for each of those providers in all of your workflows.

 Channel groups solve this problem.
 With a channel group, you can combine multiple providers into a single channel that you can use to send the a single notification template across multiple providers.
 As an example, I could have a "Push" channel group that hosts my connections for APNS and FCM, then use that single "Push" step for any workflows where I want to notify users across my mobile apps.

 Note: Channel groups is currently in beta.
 If you'd like access, please reach out via the feedback button at the top of this page and we'll enable it for you.

-Here are the providers we currently support across each channel type within Knock.
+Here are the providers we currently support within Knock.
 We're adding more each week.
 If you want us to add a new provider to this list, please let us know through the feedback button at the top of this page.